TelliMouse/EstelleMaillet_7_21112021/README.md

 ## GENERAL INFOS ##

-Repo for the last project of OpenClassrooms' Web Developer course
+Repo for the seventh and last project on the OpenClassroom's Web Developper course.
+The project is to create from scratch a social media app for internal use in a company.
+Fonctionnalities to be deployed are sharing and reacting/commenting to gifs, with 9GAG as an inspiration, and to articles, with Reddit as an inspiration.
+To apply what was taught in the course, I used

 ## RESOURCES ##